 At Cape Point, there is a lighthouse, and it’s a beautiful location to ponder life, looking out to the ocean – preferably timed for sunset for spectacular views of the Atlantic.

 Thank you for reading!
 The Cape Peninsula exploration makes an amazing day trip from Cape Town.
-If you’re in the City for a while, also check out my post on a day visiting the winelands.
+If you’re in the city for a while, you might also be interested in my post on a day visiting the winelands.
 Stay safe and happy travelling everyone.